 On 17 September 1940, Adolf Hitler held a private meeting with Luftwaffe commander Hermann Göring and Field Marshall Gerd von Runstedt.
 Just two months after his triumphant entry into Paris, the news was not good; Operation Sea Lion, his planned invasion of Britain, had to be cancelled.

 Collapse in France

 At the start of 1940, the tactical situation had looked very similar to how it had in 1914.
 Facing Germany’s armies were the British – who had a small but well-trained expeditionary force on the continent, and the French, whose military – on paper at least – was large and well-equipped.
 As soon as the “Blitzkrieg” invasion of France and the low countries began in May however, the similarities between the two World Wars ended.

 Where von Moltke’s troops had been stopped, von Runstedt’s tanks rolled on remorselessly, carving through the British and French defences and forcing the demoralised British survivors onto the northern beaches, hoping for an escape route.
 For Hitler it had been an astounding success.
 France was utterly crushed, occupied and vanquished, and now only Britain remained.

 Though hundreds of thousands of Allied troops had been evacuated from the beaches of Dunkirk, much of their equipment, tanks and morale had been left behind, and Hitler was now the undisputed master of Europe.
 The only obstacle that remained was the same one that had thwarted Julius Caesar 2,000 years earlier – the English Channel.

 Defeating the British armies on the continent had proved achievable, but overcoming the Royal Navy and landing a strong force across the channel would require far more careful planning.

-Preparations for Sealion began on 30 June, once the French had been forced to sign an armistice in the same railway carriage where the German High Command had been forced to surrender in 1918.
+Preparations for Operation Sea Lion began on 30 June 1940, once the French had been forced to sign an armistice in the same railway carriage where the German High Command had been forced to surrender in 1918.
 Hitler’s real wish was that Britain would see its hopeless position and come to terms.